hbctraining/Training-modules/Accelerate_with_automation/lessons/loops_and_scripts.md

 ```bash
 $ num=25
 ```
+It is critical that there is no space in our assignment statements, num = $25 would not work.

 *How do we know that we actually created the bash variable?* We can use the `echo` command to print to terminal: